uswds/uswds-site/pages/documentation/getting-started/video-tutorials.md

 layout: styleguide
 title: Video tutorials
 category: Documentation
-lead: Watch these videos to familiarize yourself with key concepts from the U.S. Web Design System and open source development.
+lead: Watch these videos to familiarize yourself with key concepts from USWDS and open source development.
 ---

 {% for video in site.data.videos %}